jhartikainen/hwo2014bot/README.md

 - Qualifications round 1 - 11 out of 856
 - Qualifications round 2 - 78 out of 203

+The bot speed regulating algorithm and cornering speed algorithm was contributed by [spion](https://github.com/spion).

 ## Warnings etc.

 The code was written in a bit of a hurry, and was almost entirely experimental due to the nature